 Early Hosta Garden

-My first hosta garden was in the shady Jelly Bean Border, between the Lemonwood and the forked Cabbage Tree.
-Things started slowly with a few tiny mail order hosta purchases, plus some dwarf white agapanthus (which have naturally never flowered).
+My first Hosta garden was in the shady Jelly Bean Border, between the Lemonwood and the forked Cabbage Tree.
+Things started slowly with a few tiny mail order Hosta purchases.

-In no time, the hostas bulked out.
-In early days of the Moosey Garden, new hostas were automatically planted in here (remembering to read their height).
+In early days of the Moosey Garden, new Hostas were automatically planted in here (I remembered to read their height).
 Unfortunately I then discarded their labels!

 The pink rose in the above photograph is a cutting grown pink Flower Carpet rose, which I planted in here when there was less shade.
-I keep meaning to remove it, but I love the colour combination it makes as it sprawls over this lime green hosta.
+I loved the colour combination it made as it sprawled over this lime green hosta.

 Sneaky Watering

-The dappled shade of the Jelly Bean Border trees have always provided the perfect hosta location.
-But on the hottest days of summer some sneaky watering has definitely been required.
+I thought that the dappled shade of the Jelly Bean Border trees would provide the perfect location.
+But I promised to help them on the hottest days of summer with some sneaky watering.

 My Hosta Garden - Summer 2004